floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

   - Creates one `WGPUBindGroup` object to bind the uniform buffer to the vertex- and fragment-shader stage.
-The uniform buffer BindGroup will be bound to the `@group` slot 0, with the first four `@binding` slots assigned to the vertex stage, and the following four `@binding` slots assigned to the fragment stage, for four different uniform update 'frequencies' per stage.
+The uniform buffer BindGroup will be bound to the `@group` slot 0, with the first four `@binding` slots assigned to the vertex stage, and the following four `@binding` slots assigned to the fragment stage, allowing up to four different uniform update 'frequencies' per stage.
   - an 'empty' `WGPUBindGroup` object is created, for render pipelines that don't expect any texture and sampler bindings (I actually need to check if I can drop this empty bind group object)